 A Typical Volunteer Experience

-Our sites work from 8:00 am to 4:00 pm (Tuesdays-Saturdays).
-Please arrive at your work site at 8:00 am to sign-in and turn in your waiver form.
+You will receive an email 72 hours before your build date with the location you need to be at and the time of arrival.
+Please turn in your waiver form when you get there.
 There will be a short safety briefing after all volunteers have signed in.
 We do not require a formal orientation for volunteers, but do require them to be present for the safety briefing.
 Please keep your transportation nearby at this time, as you may be asked to work on a home within the surrounding neighborhood.

 Following the safety briefing, you will be assigned to a home/project.
 This home/project may not be within walking distance of the meeting place for the safety briefing, but it will be in the same neighborhood, so please be prepared to possibly drive to a site nearby.
 We build new homes from the floor system to the roof, as well as work on existing homes that need repairs.
 Depending on the need at the time, you will be assigned one or more tasks for the day.